 - Chao Family Comprehensive Cancer Center, University of California, Irvine

 - Farshid Dayyani

-Clinical Professor, Medicine.
-Authored (or co-authored) 44 research publications.
+Clinical Professor, Medicine, School of Medicine.
+Authored (or co-authored) 80 research publications

 - accepting new patients